rackerlabs/support-how-to/content/how-to/rackspace-email/troubleshoot-failed-email-connection/index.md

 2. When did the issue start?

    An event that occurred about the same time could have caused the problem.
-For example, if changes to your office or home network occurred, or a password is updated on your mailbox, update the password on your software to fix the issue.
+For example, if changes to your office or home network occurred, or a password updated on your mailbox, update the password on your software to fix the issue.